 - Serve as an open avenue of communication among the various institute compliance officers and senior management.

-- Advise the chancellor on the institute’s compliance priorities and potential corrective actions.
+- Advise the vice president on the institute’s compliance priorities and potential corrective actions.

-- Follow up on corrective actions that have been approved by the chancellor.
+- Follow up on corrective actions that have been approved by the vice president.

 - Identify the laws and regulations that present the most compliance risk for the institute.

 - Ensure that an individual is assigned institute-level responsibility for compliance for each significant law and regulation and understands his or her institute-level responsibilities.

 - Perform a compliance risk assessment, with the assistance of the Institutional Compliance Office.

 - Review the results of the institute risk assessment and determine the priorities for corrective actions.

 - Facilitate the development of corrective action plans with appropriate institute compliance officers and university officials.